 Similarly to a collage, you can split a single image into multiple canvases.
 It’s a quick and easy way to add visual interest to your wall art.
 When splitting the image, try to keep your subjects framed neatly within the canvas so that they are not split across multiple canvases, especially if they’re smaller in the frame.
 Again, for pros, this is a great way to sell more prints to your clients.

-Here are a 2 examples of split designs that we offer our clients:
+Here are two examples of split designs that we offer our clients:

 5-Image Split Panoramic